 If you are planning your very first family vacation to Devil’s Lake State Park we want you to know that you could easily explore the East Bluff Trail or West Bluff Trails on your own or as part of a free Devil’s Lake Nature Center Program.
 However, if you are more comfortable with a guide, prefer a private tour or just want a unique guided experience, then we recommend taking our “Secrets, Stones & Spirits” tour before considering our backcountry hikes.

 We do our best to accommodate your expectations.
 We’ve created tours for folks of all fitness levels.
 That said, most “off-trail” hikes involve loose and uneven ground, stooping and stepping over fallen trees and rocks, and of course, hiking up and down hills and should be considered, “Hard” if you’re not used to going off-trail.

 Yes.
 According to our commercial permit with the state, all we must collect fees “off property”, so payment in full is required to book your tour.

 When you request a booking, you will receive a follow-up email.
 This email will confirm the dates and direct you to our payment screen.
 Once your payment is received, your place on the tour will be confirmed.

 Are Kids Full Price?

 We want families to get their kids outside!
 Under most circumstances, families will not be charged for children 14 and under.
-That said, we have to have a minimum of 2 paying participants to run a tour.
+That said, we do require a minimum of 2 paid participants on most tours, 4 on the “Secrets, Stones & Spirits” tour.